 Currently, BroncoFit Peer Educators create programs around the following health topics:

 - sexual health

 Need a Wellness program for your campus group?

 Contact Brooke Rude, firstname.lastname@example.org or (208) 426-1466 with program ideas and possible dates.

 Want to be a Peer Health Educator?

 Are you a student who cares about the well-being of your peers?
 Do you have creative ideas?
 Do you enjoy working on a team?
-Click on the link below to apply.
-For questions or more information, contact DePrise Prado, email@example.com or (208) 426-1466.
-Applications will be accepted through March 26th.
+We will be hiring in the spring for the following academic year.